Wednesday, 27 December 2017

 What need have we for the sound

-of contented words, lacking content?
+of exciting words, lacking content?

 Our words must hang like silence, in darkness: